The page is divided into four tabs representing four fundamental objects, or resource types:

 Each element found in these four lists represents the relationship between that element and the selected Room.

-As a consequence, adding or removing elements from the Spectators or Groups lists of the selected Room modifies that Room's Audience.
+As a consequence, adding or removing elements from the Guests or Groups lists of the selected Room modifies that Room's Audience.

-REMEMBER: removing Spectators from the Spectators tab in the detail panel, does not delete them from the Project.
+REMEMBER: removing Guests from the Guests tab in the detail panel does not delete them from the Project.

-To add Spectators to a Room read here.
+To add Guests to a Room read here.

-In the Spectators tab, on the left primary panel, you can find the list of the Project's Spectators independently of the Room(s) they are admitted to.
+In the Guests tab, on the left primary panel, you can find the list of the Project's Guests independently of the Room(s) they are admitted to.

-When you select one Spectator from the list, the detail panel opens up to the right.
+When you select one Guest from the list, the detail panel opens up to the right.
 It carries two tabs itself:

-Each element found in these two lists represents the relationships between that element and the selected Spectator.
+Each element found in these two lists represents the relationships between that element and the selected Guest.

-Adding or removing elements from those lists modify the Spectator admissions to Rooms.
+Adding or removing elements from those lists modify the Guest admissions to Rooms.

 In the Groups tab, on the left primary panel, you can find the list of the Project's Groups.
 On the toolbar, a + button is there to create new Groups and add them to the list.